 Tear duct (nasolacrimal duct) anomalies are problems with tear duct development that many babies are born with.
 Learn more about the causes, symptoms and treatments for tear duct anomalies.

 Testicular torsion is a twisting of the testicles and the spermatic cord (the structure extending from the groin to the testes that contains nerves, ducts, and blood vessels).

-Tetralogy of Fallot is a condition of several related congenital defects that occur due to abnormal development of the fetal heart during the first eight weeks of pregnancy.
+Tetralogy of Fallot is a condition of several related congenital defects that occur due to abnormal development of the prenatal heart during the first eight weeks of pregnancy.

 Tetralogy of Fallot repair surgery is often performed on an infant less than 1 year old.
 Last year, our cardiac surgeons performed 19 tetralogy of Fallot repairs with a 100 percent survival rate.